 Sometimes referred as the “Obama Phone”, the Federal Lifeline Assistance Program is actually a decades-long program.
 Lifeline was created in the 1980s by the Federal Communications Commission (FCC) under the Reagan administration.
 Lifeline first gave qualified individuals access to landline phone communications.
 As times changed, the program was eventually updated during the Bush Presidency in 2005 to include wireless phones and services.

-Lifeline is a government benefit program that helps low income families.
+Lifeline is a government benefit program that helps low-income families.
 Communication services are no longer considered a commodity – it is now a necessity.
 However, low-income households often cannot afford such necessities.
 With the Lifeline program, all households can have access to cell phone services so they can easily stay connected to family, friends, work, 911 services, healthcare services, and job opportunities.
 The Lifeline program helps those who have Section 8 Housing far more than what we list here.

 Although the United States economy has improved over the last couple of years, there are millions of people still eligible for Lifeline that cannot make ends meet.
 Cell phone companies are also merging and creating monopolies, and many fear that the cost of communication services will only go up.
 The basic cost of cell phones with services may rise, leaving those with Federal Public Housing Assistance (Section 8 Housing) the possibility of having to cancel their services due to the inability to pay for their bills.

 Let’s get this straight: having a cell phone is incredibly necessary in this modern age.
-Your cell phone helps you receive medical assistance, call 911 emergency services, stay in touch with family and friends, and get jobs.
+Your cell phone service helps you receive medical assistance, call 911 emergency services, stay in touch with family and friends, and get jobs.
 Being able to have these communication services are a necessity, period.

 So even though having a cell phone is important, we know that there are many still unable to afford it.
-This is why the Lifeline program is so important: because it makes it possible for these people to be able to have access to this necessity.
+This is why the Lifeline program is so important because it makes it possible for these people to be able to have access to this necessity.

-There are several popular providers of the free government cell phone program.
+There are several popular providers of the free government cell phone service program.
 Which provider is the best one?
 Well, there are 3 big providers of the Lifeline Assistance Program, and they are Q Link Wireless, Assurance Wireless, and Safelink, in no particular order.
-These 3 companies are known to be reputable and also have thousands of customers.
+These three companies are known to be reputable and also have thousands of customers.

-1. Applying by Going Online
+Apply by Going Online

 STEP ONE: SEE IF YOU’RE ELIGIBLE FOR LIFELINE SERVICE